pmorrell/angsbigd/readme.md

 ## To Run

-First, run merge.sh to merge bamfiles.
+ * First, run merge.sh to merge bamfiles.
 This is because ANGSD treats each bamfile as an individual.

-Run trip.sh to make ancestral pseudo-fasta from Tripsacum
+ * Run trip.sh to make ancestral pseudo-fasta from Tripsacum

-run angsdo to generate sfs, bedfile of thetas, and windowed TajD across region.
+ * run angsdo to generate sfs, bedfile of thetas, and windowed TajD and other stats across region.

-Note default region is currently chr 1.
-Angsdo is where you can modify things like min depth, uniqueness, base quality, but these are currently wild guesses are hardcoded into script.
+Angsdo is where you can modify things like min depth, uniqueness, base quality, but these are currently best guesses hardcoded into script.

 ## Files